-The base-pair breathing occurs due to temporal breaking of one or more hydrogen bonds (H bonds) in a Watson-Crick pair.
+The base-pair breathing occurs due to temporal breaking of one or more hydrogen bonds (H-bonds) in a Watson-Crick (WC) pair.
 The statistics of Poincaré recurrences was studied for the model system shown in Fig. 1.
-On the left, a GC pair is displayed with three H bonds.
+On the left, a GC pair is displayed with three Hbonds.
 The right panel shows a tetramer duplex formed by two strands with identical GC-alternating sequences.
 This is a minimal symmetrical structure with two external and two internal base pairs.
 The duplex is placed in a small water box of 489 water molecules with periodic boundaries.
 Six sodium ions are added for neutralization.
-All-atom MD simulations were carried out under normal temperature using internal coordinate Hamiltonian equations [37] and a symplectic integrator [38,39] with the time step of 0.01 ps [40,41].
-The recent version of the AMBER force field [42-44] was used with SPC/E water [45].
-The system had 3226 degrees of freedom for 1705 atoms [46].
+All-atom MD simulations were carried out in internal coordinates, with fixed backbone bond lengths and rigid bases, using Hamiltonian equations [37] and a symplectic integrator [38] with the time step of 0.01 ps [39].
+The recent version of the AMBER force field [40-42] was used with SPC/E water [43].
+The system had 3226 degrees of freedom for 1705 atoms.